vickyphung/places-client/notes.md

 //why are the pictures just a bunch a text symbols
 //i cna save something a thousand times

+//Open Modal for More Info and REVIEWS on Places, on places page

+//google search NEXT PAGE BUTTON

 //review button is broken